 Two firefighters were left bloodied after being attacked by a drunken mob at the scene of a car crash.

-The incident has prompted the Waihi Beach fire chief to take a dig at police after his staff were assaulted as they tried to protect the crash scene due to the length of time it took officers to arrive.
+The incident has prompted the Waihi Beach fire chief to take a dig at police after his staff were assaulted as they tried to protect the crash scene.

 Peter Harwood's Waihi Beach crew were first to the scene of a two-car crash in the town about 8pm last night.